Questioning Faith: 500 Questions Every Christian Should Ask

 Though this still raises the question: why does God let some people sail through life, while others must suffer through it?
 They’re both rewarded with the same eternity of heavenly goodness, but one had to do a lot more to earn it… which doesn’t seem fair at all.

-Of course, if He doesn’t exist, that would answer the question.
+Of course, if He doesn’t exist, that would also answer the question.

 Christians will just reply “God will punish bad people in hell”

 This is the reason.
 “Very soon, now, I shall be with you, again, bringing the reward to be given to every man, according to what he deserves.
 I, am the Alpha, and the Omega, the First, and the Last, the Beginning and the End.
 Revelation 22:11-13